 With its stunning Outback scenery, arrow-straight roads and stupendous scale, driving in Australia is the ultimate way to see it the country up close and personally.
 Whether you're driving a souped-up Land Cruiser capable of crossing a croc-infested creek or a humble hatchback more at home in a Melbourne suburb, you'll find a route to suit.
 Use this guide to driving in Australia to plan your trip.

-For the romantics among you, though, hiring a campervan allows you greater freedom, and a true sense of adventure.
-Bear in mind, though, that the lack of space and the joys of a chemical toilet mean you'll often be craving the facilities of a campsite (aka campground) kitted out with power points, bbqs and hot showers.
+For the romantics among you, hiring a campervan allows you greater freedom, and a true sense of adventure.
+Bear in mind, though, that the lack of space and the joys of a chemical toilet mean you'll often be craving the facilities of a campsite (aka campground) kitted out with power points, BBQs and hot showers.
 If you do go for a campervan, invest in air-con and preferably a fridge.
-Cracking open an ice-cold VB under a star-strewn sky doesn’t get much more Australian.
+There's nothing more Australian than cracking open an ice-cold VB beer under a star-strewn sky.

-For anything truly gnarly a four-wheel drive (4WD) is your best bet – in Australia this is generally the “bulletproof” Toyota Land Cruiser.
-For the basics on 4WD driving print out the safety card produced by the National 4WD Association and follow our Outback driving tips.
+For anything truly gnarly, a four-wheel drive (4WD) is your best bet – in Australia that generally translates to the 'bulletproof' Toyota Land Cruiser.
+For the basics on 4WD driving print out the safety card produced by the National 4WD Association and read our Outback driving tips.

-Many travellers on a longer trip decide to buy a car or campervan, knowing that they can probably offload it at a reasonable price down the track.
+Many travellers on a longer trip decide to buy a car or campervan, hoping they can offload it at a reasonable price down the track.
 Apart from the usual suspects such as Gumtree and eBay, Sydney's backpacker car market in Kings Cross has a huge range of road-worthy (and importantly) state-registered cars for sale.
-If you don't fancy the hassle, Travellers Autobarn offer a guaranteed buyback on cars and campervans.
+If you don't fancy the hassle, Travellers Autobarn offer guaranteed buyback on cars and campervans.

-Despite its epic and often empty roads, there's a maximum speed limit of 110kph or 68mph across Australia (and some memorable ad campaigns to remind you).
+Despite its epic and often empty roads, there's a maximum speed limit of 110kph, or 68mph, across Australia.
 Police do not need a reason to pull you over for a breath test and you'll often find roadblocks testing every driver on the approach to big cities, especially if there's a big rugby, AFL or cricket match on.
 Parking fines can also be a headache for those with a campervan who expect to be able to park anywhere (and don't expect to escape a fine once you've left the country - the authorities are great at tracking people down).
-Petrol and diesel, though a major expense on any road trip, is cheaper in Australia than the UK or Europe.
+Petrol and diesel, though a major expense on any road trip, are both cheaper in Australia than the UK or Europe.

 Route idea #1: The Red Desert One